 Most donors know their recipient: Because of the size and scope of the operation — plus the speed a decision to donate might require — a living liver donor typically has close ties to the recipient.
 Still, both sides must undergo a range of compatibility tests.
 One problematic issue: if a donor’s body is much smaller than the recipient.
 In these cases, “the portion of their liver might not be adequate” for the sick patient’s needs, Sonnenday says.

 Living donations save time: Living donation is intended to help a sick patient avoid the wait time for a deceased donor.
 That can mean an individual receives lifesaving intervention before his or her condition (typically end-stage liver failure, liver cancer or other rare and metabolic diseases) worsens.
 Notes Sonnenday: “Seeing someone they love waste away is often the motivating factor.
 It allows them to ‘jump the line’ and turn things around.”

 Risks affect both parties: Studies have shown that “long-term outcomes are as good or better” for living-donor recipients, Sonnenday says.
 But unique challenges remain.
 Because it’s only part of a liver, the implantation process for the recipient is more complicated.
 There also are risks to the donor, such as bleeding and the need for blood transfusion.
-The mortality rate for the donor, Sonnenday says, is between 1 out of 200 to 300 — a relatively rare outcome, but a figure considered unacceptable for a nonessential operation.
+The mortality rate for the donor, Sonnenday says, is approximately 1 in 500 — a rare outcome, but an important piece of information for donors to consider.

 Patients bounce back: Whether a living or deceased donor, transplant surgery results speak volumes.
 “I see (recipients) eight or 12 weeks after their surgery and you can’t even recognize them.
 They look like new people — muscle mass, color in their face, vigorous and energetic,” says Sonnenday.
 “To see that happen through the miracle and generosity of living donation is unbelievable.”